rdkr/spot-donation-service/README.md

 ### **Grafana**
 This is our frontend and will display the relevant queries that are setup, and is available to create new queries based on the data that is present now in influxDB.

+### **Automation**
+Currently *Master* branch has a few hardcoded values due to time constraints, but the logic is sitting on the *Develop* branch ready for merge.
+The NAT isn't fully setup, so for the essence of the PoC to be fully functional for testing, it will be required at a later time for merge.